Make "Vestibular" VisibleImagine Living Life Without Balance.

-That is why VeDA pioneered Balance Awareness Week in 1997: to be an opportunity each year to come together and shine a light on these otherwise invisible balance disorders.
+That is why VeDA pioneered Balance Awareness Week (BAW) in 1997: to be an opportunity each year to come together and shine a light on these otherwise invisible balance disorders.
 If we’re all more aware, then we can better understand and be empathetic to those who need our support the most—our family, friends, co-workers, and neighbors.
-While many of these balance disorders are incurable, faster and more accurate diagnosis, along with effective coping strategies can greatly improve quality of life.
+Effective treatments are available for many vestibular disorders.
+Whether treatable or chronic, faster and more accurate diagnosis, along with effective coping strategies can greatly improve quality of life.
 Join us this September for Balance Awareness Week, and together we can pave the way toward restoring a life rebalanced.

-By participating in Balance Awareness Week, you can increase awareness about vestibular disorders and funds to support patients in their journey back to balance.
+By participating in Balance Awareness Week, you can increase awareness about vestibular disorders and donate to support patients in their journey back to balance.